TelemetryDeck/docs/guides/android-setup.md

 And that's it!
 Your app is now ready to use TelemetryDeck.
 Hit the build button to check if everything is working – if not, check out the troubleshooting section below.

-Feel free to browse the [TelemetryDeck SDK's source code](https://github.com/TelemetryDeck/KotlinSDK), it's very tiny and you'll see for yourself how TelemetryDeck is hashing user identifiers before they ever reach the server.
+Feel free to browse the [TelemetryDeck SDK's source code](https://github.com/TelemetryDeck/KotlinSDK), it's tiny and you'll see for yourself how TelemetryDeck is hashing user identifiers before they ever reach the server.
 Privacy, yay!

 The [README file](https://github.com/TelemetryDeck/KotlinSDK/blob/main/README.md) also goes into more detail regarding the default configuration of TelemetryDeck, and how to customize it.